ADHD at School: The Honeymoon Is Over

 My hope that this school year would be different for my son ended on Day 4.

 School and ADHD are a lethal combination.
-That’s true for my son, Ricochet, who has ADHD, SPD, learning disabilities, and a gifted IQ.
+That’s true for my son, Ricochet, who has attention deficit disorder (ADHD or ADD), SPD, learning disabilities, and a gifted IQ.
 I could fill a book with stories about his school struggles.
 Oh, wait…I did.

 His school journey so far has been filled with characters like Miss Gulch or Glinda the Good Witch from the Wizard of Oz and everything in between.
 Each year I have high hopes that Ricochet will succeed at school.
 Each year I crash into a pit of despair as my fantasy bursts.